Meet our Leslie Ancestors of West Deer Township, PA

 There are altogether two-dozen graves marked “Leslie” in the old Bull Creek Cemetery, as many as any other Scotch-Irish family in those parts.
 We can’t possibly know how they’re all related nor their individual stories, but this article will provide the origin of the name, list some famous Leslies, and connect to at least one family that we grew up near and didn’t even know we were related to.
 After this history lesson, study the family tree, then enjoy the old narrative and contemporary interpretation and analysis.

 Spellings of our surname include Leslie, Lesley, Lesly, Lessley, Lesslie, and the famous “write it as it sounded” Lasley by the Rev Abraham Boyd, the Western Pennsylvania minister who married several of our ancestors, including James and William Gray.
 Scottish septs, or in-laws, include Abernathy, Bartholomew, Carney, Lang, and Moore.
 The two main branches are the Rothes and the Balquhain.
 Alliances were formed with the Lindsays, Ogilvies, and other powerful families to protect their northern and western district against raids from the highlanders and islanders.
 Not only did the Leslie fame spread, but so did their leadership.
-At one time, five generals with the Leslie name commanded armies in Scotland, Germany, Sweden, and Russia.
-Furthermore, other Leslies either advised the crown, taught in universities, or became influential from the pulpit.
+There were those generals with the Leslie name commanded armies throughout Europe Furthermore, while other Leslies either advised the Crown, taught in universities, or became influential from the pulpit.
 Perhaps John Leslie, Bishop of Ross, is most famous for his work, A History of Scotland, written in the vernacular for Mary Queen of Scots.

 Many Leslies emigrated to Northern Ireland during King James I’s early 17th century colonization before coming to America.
 My wife and I saw the remnants of those large estates during our recent trip to Ulster.
 Today the Leslies and their septs are found all over the world.
 The official Leslie plant is the Rue, a strong-scented herb related to citrus fruits with yellow flowers and bitter-tasting leaves often used for medicinal purposes, such as nosebleeds and earaches.
 A spring of the plant was fastened to a clansman’s staff, spear, or bonnet and served as an amulet or talisman.
 One ancient saying goes: “Rue maketh chaste, and else preserveth sight, infuseth wit, and putteth flies to flight.”
 Unfortunately, rue has been use used to symbolize regret and grief.
 But, the Leslie motto is the more optimistic “Grip Fast!”